ptomulik/testmd/README.md

 The `:apt` utility is **suitable** for use on Debian or Ubuntu.
 For other systems we should choose other facility.
-The most universal way is to load default utility for current system:
+The most universal way is to load default utility for current environment:

     repo = Puppet::Util.defaultrepoutil

-Once we have obtained `repo`, we may list all packages with names starting with 'apache':
+Once we have obtained `repo`, we may request information from that repository.
+For example, we may wish to list all packages with names starting with 'apache':

     apaches = repo.packages_with_prefix('apache')